mariaantoniacci/Spatial_Ecology_in_R_24/README.md

 # Spatial_Ecology_in_R_24 👾
-this rep containing codes for spatial ecology in R at unibo
+this rep contains codes for spatial ecology in R at unibo

 ## Code ✍️
 main scripts